This recipe outlines our high-level goals and priorities for new authentication and validation strategies for our online/mobile banking tools.

 NOTE: Remember that unlike BizLink 247, which has a structure for multiple login IDs per business membership, It’s Me 247 does not allow for multiple login IDs for joint owners.
 Therefore, if you choose to activate MFA for logins, the primary membership will need to have on it all of the phone numbers that might potentially need to receive the verification code, or an email address to which all joint owners have access.

-Status as of August 2023: Specs for PS#61004 have been submitted.
-One recent change is adding in a “remember my device” component with an expiration period you can specify, as a convenience to members who always use the same device(s) – at least until they clear cookies, get a new device, or your defined expiration period ends.
+Status as of February 2024: Development is well underway for project #61004 and we are targeted the 24.10 release this fall.
+This project will include a “remember my device” component with an expiration period you can specify, as a convenience to members who always use the same device(s) – at least until they clear cookies, get a new device, or your defined expiration period ends.

 MFA for Password Resets